rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 New "soon", potentially short

+1. Red-green color blindness.
+I'm red-green color blind.
+I'm not sure if everyone experiences this difference the same way, so I can just report on my own experience.
+Being red-green color blind does not mean that I can't see the color red.
+It doesn't mean that I can't see the color green.
+It doesn't even mean that I can't distinguish a red light from a green light.
+I can.
+It means that I can't distinguish some shades of red from some shades of green, and that I can't distinguish some shades of both colors from shades of grey.
+   Here are some examples: One of the textbooks that I use highlights text in dark green.
+It took me a half semester of teaching with the textbook to realize that there was highlighted text in the book.
+   The SIGCSE Student Volunteer System has a little symbol that is supposed to indicate whether or not a volunteer has checked in.
+   Green means "checked in".
+Red means "not checked in".
+But the symbols are otherwise indistinguishable.
+I had no idea that we were using the symbols to mean anything, since they looked identical to me.
+   I even attended one youth soccer match in which I couldn't tell the teams apart (I think they were dark maroon and something close to dark forest green) [1]  [1] Ne, the teams were not sponsored by the University of Chicago and Dartmouth.
 1. Cascading consequences.
 Change in schedule of courses that eliminates one of our primary teaching slots.
 So we start to move from 4x50 to 3x80.
 That's fine.
 But then they tell us that we need to offer